majiru/9front-in-a-box/README.md

 ## Tunables

-This flake also provides scripts for using cwfs instead of hjfs and also is capable of running the arm64 virtual machines of 9front as well.
+This flake also provides scripts for using cwfs or gefs instead of hjfs and also is capable of running the arm64 virtual machines of 9front as well.

 These different configurations are exposed via different packages, the convention